rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

     -c 12

 ```
 To save us some time and computer power we already have set of multi-fasta single copy orthologues from BUSCO from six Ithomiini butterflies from three genera (Melinaea, Mechanitis and Napeogenes) and we are using the monarch (Danaus plexippus) as outgroup.
-More info on BUSCO is in exercise Synteny.

 ### Step 2: run OrthoFinder to get orthologs genes